[ Printer Friendly Version ] [ Report Abuse ]

 Samantha stood up.

 "Can you move please?"
-A straggly Ravenclaw said, giving Samantha a sassy fake-smile.
-But then someone from inside screamed and the Ravenclaw's eyes widened in fear, "Nevermind…"
+A straggly hawk-faced Ravenclaw girl said, giving Samantha a sassy fake-smile.
+But then someone from inside screamed and the Ravenclaw's eyes widened in apprehension, "Nevermind…"

 As she passed each new set of compartment doors she looked into the windows and saw no one she recognized.
 A few students passed her every so often as she walked the length of the train, but she didn't know them either.